 Because it is perishable, caviar should be enjoyed soon after purchasing— for this reason, we advise timing your order to arrive approximately two weeks or less before you intend to serve it.
 Caviar should be removed from your refrigerator as little as ten or fifteen minutes before serving.
 Once opened, leftover caviar can be kept in an airtight container and keep it in the coldest part of your refrigerator for no more than two days.

 We recommend ordering no less than 30 grams per every two people you intend to serve.
 Each serving should be at least a heaping half-teaspoon, whether served on blini or crackers, or enjoyed directly from the tin.
 This safeguards that the caviar’s full flavor profile can be experienced in each bite.

 Caviar is prized for its nuanced and subtle flavors.
 Each variety tastes slightly different, but the most common words used to describe the taste of caviar are nutty, rich, briny, buttery, and earthy.
 The best way to discover the taste of caviar, however, is to sample a variety of types for yourself.

 What are the nutrition facts for caviar?

-Caviar is a good source of protein, Iron, and Vitamins D and B12.
+Caviar provides many health benefits and is a good source of protein, Iron, and Vitamins D and B12.
 Caviar averages 40 calories per tablespoon, with 3 grams of fat, 1 gram of carbohydrates, and 4 grams of protein.
 Caviar also has 94mg of cholesterol and 240mg of sodium per tablespoon.